vala-lang/vala-docs/docs/developer-guides/design-patterns/03-00-behavioral-design-patterns.md

 **Programmatic Example**

-Lets take an example of text editor which keeps saving the state from time to time and that you can restore if you want.
+Let’s take an example of text-editor which keeps saving the state from time to time and that you can restore if you want.

-First of all we have our memento object that will be able to hold the editor state
+First of all, we have our memento object that will be able to hold the editor state

 ```vala